-&lt;sup>43 Moon Kim, Ravi Shukla & Michael Tomas, Mutual fund objective misclassification, 52 JOURNAL OF ECONOMICS AND BUSINESS 309-323 (2000).
+43 Moon Kim, Ravi Shukla & Michael Tomas, Mutual fund objective misclassification, 52 JOURNAL OF ECONOMICS AND BUSINESS 309-323 (2000).

-&lt;sup>44 Id at 309.
+44 Id. at 309.

-&lt;sup>45 While we will more rigorously define "closely" below for empirical purposes, the definition of what constitutes a closet index fund is necessarily subject to a line drawing problem in terms of how closely related the performance of a fund must be to the index that it uses as a benchmark, and for how long, before it qualifies as a closet index fund.
-See Section II.A supra.
+45 While we will more rigorously define "closely" below for empirical purposes, the definition of what constitutes a closet index fund is necessarily subject to a line drawing problem in terms of how closely related the performance of a fund must be to the index that it uses as a benchmark, and for how long, before it qualifies as a closet index fund.

 but from active management to passive management.
 Like ordinary style drift described above, closet indexing is a matter of degree, hard to define concretely, and hard for investors to identify, at least given the current disclosure regime.
 Closet indexing also presents additional problems not present in the ordinary style drift context.
 Investors in a closet index fund are not simply receiving a different type of active management, they are receiving less active management, meaning they are paying active management fees for a service that they are only partially receiving.
-Moreover, while mutual fund complexes typically try to limit style drift among active funds into other active categories, closet indexing presents a different incentive problem because it economizes on the costs and reduces the risks of active management for the fund manager.
+Moreover, while mutual fund complexes typically try to limit style drift among active funds into other active categories,47 closet indexing presents a different incentive problem because it economizes on the costs and reduces the risks of active management for the fund manager.
 Closet indexing is therefore a distinct issue, with potentially more serious consequences for investors than ordinary style drift.